Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 VCCAUX 1.805 V
 MAXVCCAUX 1.807 V
 ```
-These reading seem coherent and the external voltage closely resembles the voltage the debug probe is recording.
+These readings seem coherent and the external voltage closely resembles the voltage the debug probe is recording.

 # Pinout

-To my indescribable joy I happeneed to stumble onto this gold mine, in
+To my indescribable joy I happened to stumble onto this gold mine, in which we get the board pinout.
-which we get the board pinout, this probably fell off a truck  : https://blog.csdn.net/qq_37650251/article/details/145716953
+This most likely fell off a truck: https://blog.csdn.net/qq_37650251/article/details/145716953
- ( If you cannot access the full article, just inspect the html source )
+(If you cannot access the full article, inspect the html source)

-This gives us this following pinout.
+This gives us the following pinout.
-So far this pinout looks correct and I havn't spotted any glarring
-issues with it.
+So far this pinout looks correct and I haven't spotted any glaring issues with it.

 | Pin Index | Name | IO Standard | Location | Bank |
 |-----------|------|-------------|----------|------|